Laserworks/diy/_posts/2015-04-25-raspberry-bi-paper-case.markdown

 [The vector (SVG) template is available on github](https://github.com/petervojtek/diy/tree/gh-pages/images/2015-04-25-raspberry-bi-paper-case).

-Actually, I would like to produce enclosure for Raspberry Pi 2 model B, but I do not have RPi 2B board to test it.
-If anyone will send me [38.35 Euro to buy a RPi 2B board](http://www.rlx.sk/sk/arm-broadcom-multimedia-applications-processor/3547-raspberry-pi-2-model-b-quad-core-800mhz1gb-lpddr2-bcm2836-2461029.html) I will design a similar enclosure for RPi 2B and send the paper case to the one who donated (you can choose paper color).
+Actually, I would like to produce enclosure for Raspberry Pi 2 model B, but I do not have RPi 2 B board to test it.
+If anyone will send me [38.35 Euro to buy an RPi 2 B board](http://www.rlx.sk/sk/arm-broadcom-multimedia-applications-processor/3547-raspberry-pi-2-model-b-quad-core-800mhz1gb-lpddr2-bcm2836-2461029.html) I will design a similar enclosure for RPi 2 B and send the paper case to the one who donated (you can choose paper color).

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">